 Rainiest Cities In The World: 12 Places With The Highest Rainfall In The World

-Staring out into the relentless rain pouring outside your window, you would think you live in the rainiest place in the world.
-There are a few cities on the planet, though, which annual rainfall defies belief.
+If you live in a region where it constantly rains throughout the year, you may think you live in the rainiest place on Earth.
+But there are a few cities and towns on the planet whose annual rainfall defies belief.

 Although many places experience a large volume of rainfall over a short period of time (as is the case with a microburst), the best criteria to use to accurately determine the rainiest city/town on Earth is to look at its average annual rainfall.